sanjeyac/javatips-sample-project/ReadME.md

 This is a sample project made from a live session in JavaDay 2016

-It's a coding style based on Domain-Driven Design
+The purpose of this project is too put together several tips and tricks a simple coding style to make the code easy to read and to extend.

 Context:
 This a order management scenario.